 We first make a performance comparison between cuART and existing approaches.
-We take an existing single threaded CPU implementation [38] as baseline; it implements the original ART algorithm as shown in Equation 1, which has a faster convergence speed but is not feasible to be parallelized.
+We take an existing single threaded CPU implementation [5] as baseline; it implements the original ART algorithm as shown in Eq.
+1, which has a faster convergence speed but is not feasible to be parallelized.
 We compare cuART with GPU counterparts using CSR (cuSPARSE), BRC, and CSR5 respectively.
-As mentioned in Table 1, when using CSR format, we need 37.41 GB memory to hold such compressed system matrix for images at 2048×2048 resolution, which exceeds the global memory size of NVIDIA K80.
+As mentioned in the third row of Table 1, when using CSR format, we need 37.41 GB memory to hold such compressed system matrix for images at 2048×2048 resolution, which exceeds the global memory size of NVIDIA K80.
 BRC and CSR5 formats require even more memory spaces than CSR.
 As a result, in all GPU counterparts, we have to partition the system matrix into multiple groups and pipeline GPU computations and host-device data transfers, although this method leads to additional overhead.
 Furthermore, all counterparts use the csr2csc function in cuSPARSE to explicitly transpose the system matrix for SpMV_T.
 These transpositions make the overhead larger since we have to also pipeline GPU computations and data transfers for the transposed matrix.
-All GPU versions implement the adapted ART algorithm in Equation 7 that is easier to be parallelized but needs more iterations to reach convergence.
+All GPU versions implement the adapted ART algorithm in Eq.
+9 that is easier to be parallelized but needs more iterations to reach convergence.

-Figure 10 shows the performance comparisons.
+Figure 11 shows the execution time of reconstruction schemes, and Fig. 12 shows the performance comparisons.
 Both the CPU and GPU versions run adequate iterations to reach convergence.
 We find that only the image resolution affects reconstruction efficiency independent of the datasets; hence we don't distinguish the performances for different datasets.
 The figure shows CSR and BRC can achieve up to 3.7-fold speedup over CPU version, while CSR5 can achieve up to 4.8-fold speedup.
-Our cuART with SCSR and global-level blocking (g-l SCSR) can achieve up to 6.1, 6.6, 4.2fold speedup against cuSPARSE, BRC and CSR5 respectively, while cuART with SCSR and view-level blocking (v-l SCSR) can achieve up to 6.8, 7.2, 5.4-fold speedup over aforementioned counterparts.
-BRC and CSR5 underperform their claimed best achievements because of (1) the slower convergence speed than the CPU version, (2) the overhead of processing a mass of control tags and flags inside the data structures, (3) the time spent on the explicit transposition from CSR to CSC, and (4) the overhead in the pipeline mode to overlap GPU computations and host-device data transfers.
-On the other hand, SCSR can avoid or reduce all these overheads; hence g-I SCSR and v-I SCSR can acheive significantly improved performances compared to the GPU counterparts.
+Our cuART with SCSR and global-level blocking (g-1 SCSR) can achieve up to 6.1, 6.6, 4.2-fold speedup against cuSPARSE, BRC and CSR5 respectively, while cuART with SCSR and view-level blocking (v-1 SCSR) can achieve up to 6.8, 7.2, 5.4-fold speedup over aforementioned counterparts.
+BRC and CSR5 underperform their claimed best achievements because of